Reseda Hall of Fame

 Bill Butler Reseda Class of 1965

-The 1969 Valley State Matadors football team represented San Fernando Valley State College—now known as California State University, Northridge—as a member of the California Collegiate Athletic Association (CCAA) during the 1969 NCAA College Division football season,
+In 1969, Bill played for the Valley State Matadors football team represented San Fernando Valley State College—now known as California State University, Northridge—as a member of the California Collegiate Athletic Association (CCAA).
+During the 1969 NCAA College Division football season, Bill won all Californian Collegiate Association honors.

 In February 1970, Butler signed a professional football contract with the Denver Broncos of the National Football League (NFL).
 He appeared in a total of 14 NFL games for the Broncos as a linebacker.